O365/python-o365/README.md

 - Change between different resource with ease: access shared mailboxes, other users resources, sharepoint resources, etc.
 - Pagination support through a custom iterator that handles future requests automatically.
 Request Infinite items!
 - A query helper to help you build custom OData queries (filter, order and select).
-- Modular ApiComponents can be created and build to achieve further functionality.
+- Modular ApiComponents can be created and built to achieve further functionality.

 ___